| |

 complete with new mechanical, electrical, and fire protection

 systems.
-The design preserved all the historic fabric and
+The design preserved all the historic fabric and character

-stair and interior partitions.
-The project received a Better
+partitions.
+The project received a

-Homes & Gardens Design Award in 1989.
+Better Homes & Gardens Design Award in 1989.

 (1988, 179 River Street Partners)